tytso/xfstests-bld/Documentation/gce-xfstests.md

 ### gce-xfstests ssh INSTANCE

 Remotely login as root to a test instances.
-This is a convenience shorthand for: "gcloud compute --project GCE_PROJECT ssh root@INSTANCE --zone GCE_ZONE".
+This is a convenience shorthand for: `gcloud compute --project GCE_PROJECT ssh root@INSTANCE --zone GCE_ZONE`.

 ### gce-xfstests console INSTANCE

 Fetch the serial console from a test instance.
-This is a convenience shorthand for: "gcloud compute --project GCE_PROJECT get-serial-port-output INSTANCE --zone GCE_ZONE".
+This is a convenience shorthand for: `gcloud compute --project GCE_PROJECT get-serial-port-output INSTANCE --zone GCE_ZONE`.

 ### gce-xfstests console [--port N] INSTANCE